zackcornelius/hubitat-ikea/knockturn-alley-driver/README.md

 <img src="img/Legilimens.gif" height="200px"/>

 The `Legilimens` spell will automatically collect information on all Zigbee attributes that the device exposes.
 When cast, it will:
-1. Retrieve Zigbee endpoints (e.g.: 0x01 = Default endpoint)
+1. Retrieve all Zigbee endpoints (e.g.: 0x01 = Default endpoint)
 2. For each endpoint, retrieve in and out clusters (e.g.: 0x0006 = On/Off Cluster)
 3. For each in cluster, discover attributes (e.g.: 0x0400 = SWBuildID - for cluster 0x0000)
 4. For each attribute, ask the device to send its current value